OpenMW/openmw-deps-build/README.md

 ## Testing OpenMW with MacOS

-1. `vcpkg install --overlay-ports=ports --overlay-triplets=triplets --triplet arm64-osx`
+1. `vcpkg install --overlay-ports=ports --overlay-triplets=triplets --triplet arm64-osx-dynamic`
-1. `./vcpkg/vcpkg export --x-all-installed --raw --output vcpkg-macos-test --output-dir DIRECTORY`
+1. `vcpkg export --x-all-installed --raw --output vcpkg-macos-test --output-dir DIRECTORY`

-Then point `DEPENDENCIES_ROOT` in `before_script.macos.sh` in OpenMW to `/DIRECTORY/vcpkg-macos-test/installed/arm64-osx`.
+Then point `DEPENDENCIES_ROOT` in `before_script.macos.sh` in OpenMW to `/DIRECTORY/vcpkg-macos-test/installed/arm64-osx-dynamic`.
 You will also need to change the options to:

 ```
 declare -a CMAKE_CONF_OPTS=(